tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 python3 compare_result.py -c result/SF10000
 ```

-Output shows the difference of the results, and the smallest time of three runs.
+Output shows the difference of the results, and the median time of three runs.
 The script reads results in log/, takes the fields of interest, sorts them and dumps parsed results to parsed_result/.
 You can use 'diff' command or text compare tools on the parsed results and see how the results are different between your runs and gold answer in result/SF10000.
 The script can read old json format ('../queries_pattern_match/result/') when option '--old' is turned on.

 Example output of 'python3 compare_result.py -c result/SF10000':
 ```